intel/neural-compressor/neural_compressor/pruner/README.md

-The following section is an example of how to use hooks in user pass-in training function to perform BERT training.
-Our pruning API supports multiple pruner objects in a single Pruning object, which means we can apply different pruning configurations for different layers in a model.
-Since these pruning configurations share the same parameter names, we introduce a global-local configuration structure to initialize a Pruning object.
-First, we set up a dict-like local_config, which refers to some unique configurations for specific pruners.
-Afterwards, we pass this local_config dict and common configurations for all pruners (known as "global setting") to Pruning's initialization function.
-Below is code example for how to utilize our global-local configuration method to initialize a Pruning object.
+The following section exemplifies how to use hooks in user pass-in training function to perform model pruning.
+Through the pruning API, multiple pruner objects are supported in one single Pruning object to enable layer-specific configurations and a default setting is used as a complement.